deficollective/defiscan/src/content/protocols/sky.md

 ## Sky ↔ Maker Conversion Module

 The contracts related to the conversion from legacy Maker tokens to Sky are displayed in the diagram below.
 Following the _Sky End Game Plan_, the `DAI` and `MKR` have been replaced by `USDS` and `SKY` respectively.
 Conversion contracts allow for the swap from legacy to new tokens and back at a fixed rate.
-In addition to that, a `LitePSM` (Peg-stability-module) allows users to swap `USDC` for `USDS` with no impact on the peg thanks to pre-attributed reserves.
+In addition to that, a `LitePSM` (_Peg Stability Module_) allows users to swap `USDC` for `USDS` with no impact on the peg thanks to pre-attributed reserves.

-A `LitePSM` (Peg-stability-module) allows users to swap other stablecoins for `USDS` with no impact on the peg, thanks to pre-attributed reserves.
+A `LitePSM` (_Peg Stability Module_) allows users to swap other stablecoins for `USDS` with no impact on the peg, thanks to pre-attributed reserves.

 The governance has admin privileges over all contracts and could, for example, arbitrarily mint tokens. `DSChief`, the (non-delayed) governance contract, is the authority over the `LitePSMMom`, which allows governance proposals to stop the `LitePSM` without any delay.